ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 ## Conclusion

 I wanted to play music using Music Assistant with a decent quality.
+So the idea was to have an "audio WiFi bridge" to my existing audio amplifier/speaker setup.

 My first attempt with squeezelite on ESP32 failed as it has two many poorly documented parameters/options.
-A quick try with my [MAX98357 Media Player](MAX98357_Media_Player.md) showed that the ESP32 & I2S DAC combo in Home Assistant could work.
-As the PCM5102A is only a few € I tried and it works good for me, the sound quality is really good.
+A quick try with my [MAX98357 Media Player](MAX98357_Media_Player.md) showed that the ESP32 & I2S DAC combo in Home Assistant works.
+As the PCM5102A is only a few € I tried and it works good for me, **the sound quality is really good**.

 However some quirks remain.
-The usability issues mentioned in [Music Assistant](#music-assistant) are probably software problems that can be resolved.
-The pop noises mentioned in [Troubleshooting: Pop noises](#troubleshooting-pop-noises) when the playing starts/stops are likely PCM5102A specific, maybe this can be improved.
-Both topics need further investigation.
+The usability issues mentioned in the [Music Assistant](#music-assistant) section are probably software problems that can be resolved - needs further investigation.
+The two very low volume pop noises mentioned in [Troubleshooting: Pop noises](#troubleshooting-pop-noises) when the playing starts are likely PCM5102A specific and seems to be unavoidable with it.

-It's mentioned that the output jack can drive most headphones: https://todbot.com/blog/2023/05/16/cheap-stereo-line-out-i2s-dac-for-circuitpython-arduino-synths/
-TODO: Try with a Koss PortaPro.
+It's mentioned that the output jack can drive most headphones: https://todbot.com/blog/2023/05/16/cheap-stereo-line-out-i2s-dac-for-circuitpython-arduino-synths/ I've tried it with a Koss Porta Pro, sound quality is ok but could be better.

 All in all I'm quite happy with the PCM5102A but its not perfect!